SNL-WaterPower/WecOptTool-MATLAB/README.md

   * **optional** indicates dependencies that are used on a case by case basis, in the examples

-<sup>1</sup> The WecOptTool developers are endeavouring to ensure that this
+<sup>1</sup> The WecOptTool developers are endeavoring to ensure that this
 software is compatible with the latest version of MATLAB (and the toolbox dependencies).
 Unfortunately, this may mean that backwards compatibility with older versions of MATLAB is not possible.
 See the [MATLAB Version Support